openstack-archive/tripleo-docs/doc/source/basic_deployment/basic_deployment_cli.rst

 The file to be imported may be either JSON, YAML or CSV format, and the type is detected via the file extension (json, yaml, csv).
 The file format is documented in :ref:`instackenv`.

-.. admonition:: Liberty
-   :class: liberty

-   For TripleO release Liberty and older an explicit ``--json`` or ``--csv`` flag is required for JSON and CSV formats accordingly.

 .. admonition:: Stable Branch
    :class: stable